jsmrtn/craftagram/README.md

 If you fail to set up the cron, you can still refresh the token manaully, by going to the settings page, clicking the `Authorise Craft` and following the steps outlined above.

+> :warning: You cannot refresh access tokens for private Instagram accounts, so ensure the account used in your tester invite above is public

 ## Using craftagram

 Using the plugin is pretty simple